Here they are…. vegan lemon bars!

 Now a couple of years later, with a little more knowledge and experience, I wasn’t going to stop there.
 I was going to make lemon bars without a pound of butter, sugar or eggs!
 So without the traditional ingredients, these healthy lemon squares are better for you.
 They still have that famous shortbread base and thick lemon filling.
 And contain that divine sweet to tart ratio flavor that is found in Ina Garten’s recipe.

 So how on earth did I make lemon bars without butter, sugar or eggs that still tasted delicious?
 There’s a secret ingredient!
-It’s brilliant.
-Ready?
+It’s brilliant!

 It’s agar-agar!.
-Agar-agar (or sometimes just agar) is made from seaweed and is often used as a gelatin substitute.
+Agar-agar (or sometimes just called agar) is made from seaweed and is often used as a gelatin substitute.
 (If you didn’t know, gelatin is made from boiled animal ligaments and sinews so that’s not vegan-friendly either.)
 It can be a little expensive, but you never need much!
-For a 9 by 13 pan of these healthy lemon bars that are also super thick and filling – you’ll only need a little over a tablespoon of agar!
+For a 9 by 13 pan of these healthy lemon bars that are also super thick and filling – you’ll only need a tablespoon of agar!
 So your vegan investment will last a long time.
-That is, if you can resist making these lemon bars every week…
+That is, if you can resist making these lemon bars every other week!

 Agar-agar is wonderful because when we add it to lemon juice and natural sugars, it will get deliciously thick and will take on the flavor of citrus.
 It holds a wonderful shape, so you get perfect lemon squares every time.
-Even with it’s smooth custard texture.
+The texture is a bit different from traditional bars, but will feed any custardy craving!
 All without refined sugar or unhealthy dairy products.
-Yep, the best of both worlds.
-These are a taste of vegan goodness to the max!
+Yep, the best of both worlds – these are a taste of vegan goodness to the max!

 Healthy Vegan Lemon Bars